 Modern software development runs at a faster pace than ever before.
 As cloud computing divides winners and losers in the data-driven marketplace, converging applications and their data with the infrastructure they run on makes more and more sense.

 Converging software development with infrastructure operations is not news.
 Everyone is familiar with DevOps.
 DevOps originated over a decade-and-a-half ago in the first generation of web and mobile, and it was a game changer.
-Now that “Big Data” given way to bigger data, the disciplines of DevOps need to encompass what some have called “DataOps.”
+Now that “Big Data” given way to bigger data, the disciplines of DevOps need to encompass what has come to be called “DataOps.”

-The challenge is to apply the discipline of well-behaved release and validation processes to make data as predictable, reliable, and fresh as updates to mobile apps and websites.
+The ideal goal is to apply the discipline of well-behaved release and validation processes to make data as predictable, reliable, and fresh as updates to mobile apps and websites.
 The challenge is that data infrastructure is much more complicated.

 Data Drift: When Data is a Moving Target

 The era of bigger, faster data goes beyond cloud economics and cheaper storage.
 With so many sources of data running independently, there has been in an explosion of complexity in the data supply chain.
 Gone are the days where one database managed all transactions of one business process.

 Market risks and opportunities drive changes in business requirements; changes in business requirements drive changes in apps; changes in apps Drive changes in their data.
 The business requirements market risks and opportunities.
 Part of the problem is the speed of the dynamic.
 What complicates it further is that multiple systems that produce the data undergo their own changes independently.
 They don’t account for the impact of the consumers of downstream data and analytics.